 In response to the Internet Explorer browser zero-day exploit which was discovered and affects IE 6, 7, 8, and 9, Microsoft has now wasted very little time preparing and rolling out a fix for the serious issue.

-To solve the problem Microsoft has today released a new patch in the form of a MSI package, which includes a workaround to fix the issues and the vulnerability.
+To solve the problem, Microsoft has today released a new patch in the form of an MSI package, which includes a workaround to fix the issues and the vulnerability.

-Previously Microsoft had announced that users should carry out this process manually, but the released of the new patch today has now automated the fix.
+Previously, Microsoft had announced that users should carry out this process manually, which involved a series of complex steps that could be daunting for the average user.
+The release of the new patch today has now automated the fix, making it accessible and easy to implement for all users, regardless of their technical expertise.

-For more information jump over to the jump over to the Microsoft website which provides an installation guide for the workaround as well as information to uninstall the patch again.
+For more information, jump over to the Microsoft website which provides an installation guide for the workaround as well as information to uninstall the patch again.
+The installation guide offers a step-by-step process to ensure that users can apply the patch correctly and securely.
+It also includes troubleshooting tips for any issues that might arise during the installation.

 Source: Toms Hardware